 It arrived in Moji, Japan on September 4, and the POWs were given a piece of colored wood as they left the ship.
 The color of the piece of wood determined what camp the POWs were going to be sent to.
 When the POWs left the ship, the Japanese civilians held their noses to show them how bad they smelled.

-The first American POWs arrived at the camp on September 7, 1944.
+The first American POWs arrived at Hiroshima #4 (also known as Mukaishima) on September 7, 1944.
 When they arrived at the camp, each man received 1 cap, 1 pair of trousers, 1 shirt, 1 coat, and a pair of canvas shoes with rubber soles.
 In the winter the POWs received a Japanese Army winter uniform and coat to be worn only in the camp.
-The only officer in the camp was Major, R. Townsend Artman the POW doctor, who also became the POW commanding officer for not only the Americans but the British who lived in a separate compound and had arrived in November 1942.
+The only officer in the camp was Major, R. Townsend Artman the POW doctor, who also became the POW commanding officer for not only the Americans but also the British who lived in a separate compound and had arrived in November 1942.
 All the POWs appeared to have liked him because he spoke out against the Japanese treatment of the POWs and was said to have prevented many deaths.

 The camp was surrounded by a eight foot high wooden wall with barbed wire on top.
 The American POW housing was described as two 30 foot wide by 100 foot long buildings made of unpainted rough wood and divided into three rooms.
 Each room housed 33 POWs.
 The roofs were also made from rough wood and had fireproof paper on them.
 There were two decks of bunks with a ladder going up every twenty feet to the second deck which was 8 to 10 feet off the ground.
 Shoes had to be taken off at the foot of the ladder.
 There was a latrine at the end of each barracks with six holes over a concrete pit that had to be emptied once a week.
 Water faucets were also available for the POWs to wash their hands, faces, and clothes, but the water was not drinkable.
 None of the buildings were heated but they did have adequate lighting.
 A bathhouse was located in the British compound for use by all the POWs.
 They were allowed to take two hot baths a week.